joe-allen/campaign-card/README.md

 # Frontend Homework - Campaign Card

-I have a great time build this.
+I had a great time building this.
 Thanks for the challenge!

 Browser Support:
 EDGE15+